Frequently Asked Questions

 Q: How long does alkaline and acid water last?

-A: The pH remains pretty constant because is determined by the
+A: The pH remains pretty constant because it is determined by the

 mineral content which doesn't change.
 The oxidation reduction